 Choose a photo of yourself for your ONE Card—your official student ID—and upload it at least 24 hours before the beginning of your orientation session.
 Be sure your photo follows the guidelines listed on the submission website.
 Pick up your new ONE Card at your orientation session.

 Step 10.
-Check Out Off-Campus Student Services
+Check Out Off-Campus Student Engagement

 Step 11.
 Accept Scholarship Offer